-In the world of logo design, a shape is never just a shape.
+First of all, geometry and logo design are very much intertwined.
+In the world of attractive logo design, a shape is never just a shape.
 In fact, the importance of shapes is one of the reasons that logo design is both an art and a science.
-The shapes you choose to make up your logo can make or break your brand.
+Furthermore, the geometry shapes you choose to make up your logo can make or break your brand.

 The Psychology of Shapes

 Let’s start by examining the psychology of shapes.
-Shapes play an important role in branding.
-If you doubt the truth of that statement, take a moment to think about how many logos you are able to recognize even without a company name – or any lettering at all.
+For instance, geometry in logo design and shapes play an important role in branding.
+However, if you doubt the truth of that statement.
+Just take a moment to think about how many logos you are able to recognize even without a company name – or any lettering at all.

 b) The Apple apple with a bite taken out of it